Motors & Loads calculator

 • Operating Current - estimates running current, kW, kVAR, and kVA from the entered power, efficiency, and power factor.

-• Preliminary Branch-Circuit Sizing - shows why branch work starts from NEC table FLC, then points deeper conductor and protection tasks toward the dedicated FLC, cable-sizing, and protection calculators.
+• Preliminary Branch-Circuit Sizing - explains why NEC table FLC is the branch-circuit sizing basis, then points deeper conductor and protection tasks toward the dedicated FLC, cable-sizing, and protection calculators.

 FLC vs FLA: The NEC Distinction That Drives the Whole Page